Term

 Telegraphic

-Three or more words joined in increasingly complex and accurate orders
+Three or more words joined in increasingly complex and accurate

 Subject+verb+object